Tada-Project/tada/README.md

 ## Problems or Praise

-If you have any problems with installing or using the test suite provided for this tool, then please create an issue associated with this Git repository using the "Issues" link at the top of this site.
+If you have any problems with installing or using the Tada or its provided test suite, then please create an issue associated with this Git repository using the "Issues" link at the top of this site.
 The contributors to Tada will do all that they can to resolve your issue and ensure that all of the features and the test suite work well in your development environment.